 We have held extensive discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for AFRESA.
-To date, we have not reached agreement with any of these companies on a collaboration.
-On April 10, 2008, we announced our decision to suspend partnership discussions as we believed that, given the existing market conditions, we would be unable to achieve an appropriate valuation for AFRESA until Phase 3 data is available that confirms our belief in the superior safety and efficacy profile of AFRESA.
-If and when we re-engage in such discussions, we believe that we will have to expend significant additional time and effort before we could reach an agreement, and we cannot predict when, if ever, we could conclude such an agreement with a partner.
+To date, we have not reached agreement with any of these companies on a collaboration and we cannot predict when, if ever, we could conclude such an agreement with a partner.
 There can be no assurance that any such collaboration will be available to us on a timely basis or on acceptable terms, if at all.
 If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical trials, manufacturing and marketing activities at our own expense.
 Accordingly, we may have to substantially reduce our development efforts, which would delay or otherwise impede the commercialization of AFRESA.